rameshKrSah/data_stru_notes_impl/trees/README.md

 # Trees and it's elements

--A tree is a collection of entities called nodes.
-Nodes are connected by edges.
+- A tree T is a set of nodes that form a directed acyclic graph such that:
+	1. Each non-empty tree has a root node and zero or more subtrees
+	2. Each sub-tree is a tree
+	3. An internal node is connected to its children by a directed edge.

+Nodes are connected by edges, and each node in a tree has only one parent.
 Each node contains a value or data, and it may or may not have a child node.

--The first node of the tree is called the root.
-If the root is connected by another node, then the root is the parent node of the connected node and the connected node is the child of root.
+- The first node of the tree is called the root.
+If the root is connected to another node, then the root is the parent node of the connected node and the connected node is the child of root.

 - Leaves are the last nodes on a tree.
 They are nodes without children.

+- Nodes with at least one child is an internal node.

+- Nodes with the same parent are siblings.

+- The length of a path is the number of edges in the path.

+- There is exactly one path from the root to each node in a tree.

 - The height of a tree is the length of the longest path to a leaf.

-The depth of a node is the length of the path to its root.
+- The depth of a node is the length of the path to its root.

+- The height of anode ni is the length of the longest path under ni's subtree.

+- Height of the tree = Height of root = Depth of tree

 ## Binary Trees